Nickm1128/psann/scripts/README.md

   other ticker/date range) and writes a `date,open,close` CSV for HISSO runs.
 - `run_light_probes.py` - executes the lightweight Colab probes locally.
 Use `--results-dir` to redirect metric dumps away from the repository if desired.
+- `run_gpu_validation.py` - unified GPU validation (GPU-01..08).
+Writes
+  timestamped reports under `reports/gpu/`.
+Accepts `--only GPU-03` etc.
+- `next_gpu_batch.sh` - one-sweep batch runner for RunPod/local GPUs.
+Runs the
+  full validation, throughput sweeps at three batch token sizes, gradient checkpoint/memory step, and a tiny-corpus training.
+Produces benchmark artifacts in `reports/benchmarks/<timestamp>/`.
+- `aggregate_benchmarks.py` - aggregates GPU validation outputs into
+  `throughput.csv` and `memory.json` under a benchmark directory.
+- `parse_trainer_log.py` - parses trainer stdout to `metrics.csv` and, if
+  `matplotlib` is available, `loss_curve.png`.
+- `make_tiny_corpus.py` - synthesizes a ~50MB `datasets/lm/tiny_books.txt` if a
+  real corpus is not available in the pod.

 ## Current Limitations

 - GPU runs depend on local PyTorch CUDA support; the benchmarking script auto-skips unavailable devices.
+- The tiny-corpus benchmark uses a synthetic corpus by default if `datasets/lm/tiny_books.txt` is missing.
+Replace with a public-domain shard for meaningful perplexity numbers.
 - The portfolio dataset ships a trimmed AAPL open/close series at `benchmarks/hisso_portfolio_prices.csv`; point `--dataset-path` at a custom CSV (columns: `open,close,...`) to benchmark other assets.